carvel-dev/carvel/processes/weekly-content-sharing.md

 # Weekly Content Sharing
 We're planning to showcase Carvel by publishing new content weekly.
-Through sharing knowledge in various mediums with the community, this will increase visibility and understanding of the project's tools, foster community growth, and provide global support for developers that traditional documentation might miss. increase the project's visibility so that we can grow the community.
+Through sharing knowledge in various mediums with the community, this will increase visibility and understanding of the project's tools, foster community growth, and provide global support for developers that traditional documentation might miss.

 We'd like this to be a lightweight effort (i.e. less formal than documentation).
 The topic being covered can be anything Carvel-related, something that interests you that you wish to share with the community.